geekiam/website/static/posts/what-is-git.md

 The algorithm uses a cryptographic hash function that takes an input and produces a string of a fixed length.
 The input file can be a small 1 MB file or a massive 4 GB file, but either way, you’ll end up with a checksum of the same length.
 Checksums are also commonly referred to as *hashes*.

-Even the slightest change in a file produces very different looking checksums.
+Even the slightest change in a file produces very different looking checksum values.
 A single character difference in the underlying file produces a very different looking checksum.